litzinger/URL-Helper/README.md

 Provide a total count of categories found in the URL

 ### {query}
-current query string without ?
+Current query string without ?

 ### {scheme}
 http, https, ftp etc

 ### {host}
-your domain name, e.g. localhost, site.com
+Your domain name, e.g. localhost, site.com

 ### {port}
-any port number present in the URL, e.g. :80 or :8888
+Any port number present in the URL, e.g. :80 or :8888

 ### {path}
-full folder/virtural folder path or all segments if your site is located at the root of the domain/vhost
+Full folder/virtural folder path or all segments if your site is located at the root of the domain/vhost

 ### {fragment}
-anything after # in the URI
+Anything after # in the URI

 ### {user}